Time Quintet: Related series

 These also take place in a Kairos framework, although only The Arm of the Starfish and An Acceptable Time have the characteristic science fantasy elements to any great extent.
 Taken together, the eight books are called the "Murry–O'Keefe" series.
 The O'Keefe books further connect, through such characters as Adam Eddington, Canon Tallis and Zachary Gray, to the Austin family series of books, which take place primarily in "chronos" (or "ordinary, wrist-watch" time).
 Further overlaps between characters connect virtually every L'Engle novel into one large series of books.

 Movie adaptations

 In 2003, A Wrinkle in Time was adapted into a television movie by Disney.

-A 2018 film adaptation of A Wrinkle in Time directed by Ava DuVernay was released by Walt Disney Studios Motion Pictures.
+A 2018 film adaptation of the same book directed by Ava DuVernay was released by Walt Disney Studios Motion Pictures.